uchile-robotics-forks/darknet_ros/README.md

 ### Dependencies

-This software is built on the Robotic Operating System ([ROS]), which needs to be [installed](http://wiki.ros.org) first, it also considers that you have the latest Pepper virtual machine (VM) with OpenCV installed.
+This software is built on the Robotic Operating System ([ROS]), which needs to be [installed](http://wiki.ros.org) first.
 Additionally, YOLO for ROS depends on following software:

 - [OpenCV](http://opencv.org/) (computer vision library),
 - [boost](http://www.boost.org/) (c++ library),